benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

  * learning how to do automotive bodywork in order to paint a car
  * learning how internal combustion engines work in order to build your own performance engine for a car

-#### Making
-If you like making things or fixing things around the house just because it seems like a fun, cost saving, or interesting exercise, even when you know that that your final product may not be as good as a bought one then programming may be for you.
-If you just "have a go" at making something even though you there's a good possibility of failing, wasting your time and you'll end up having to buy "the real thing" then programming may be for you.
+If you like doing things by hand (either because you don't have specialised tools or as a deliberate choice) then programming may be for you (e.g. cutting woodworking joints with a hand tools vs using a router or table saw).

 #### Breaking
 If you like pulling things apart just to see how they tick, then programming may be for you.

-#### Appreciation and Wonder
+#### Intrigue
-If you have an appreciation of machinery, mechanics, electronics and/or technology whether that be from actual hands on hacking, modifying repairing, fixing, etc. or from a viewpoint of wonder and intruige of how they work then programming may be for you.
+If you have an appreciation of machinery, mechanics, electronics and/or technology whether that be from actual hands on hacking, modifying repairing, fixing, etc. or from a viewpoint of wonder and Intrigue of how they work then programming may be for you.